 Delft, Netherlands – Girl with a Pearl Earring

-Tracy Chevalier’s historical novel captures 17th century Delft, where Johannes Vermeer painted his famous Girl with a Pearl Earring.
+Tracy Chevalier’s historical novel captures 17th century Delft, a great holiday destinations for book lovers, where Johannes Vermeer painted his famous Girl with a Pearl Earring.
 The Dutch painter is buried in the Oude Kerk (Old Church) in the centre of Delft, while his masterpiece has lived a 25-minute drive north in The Hague’s Mauritshuis art museum since 1902.

 “It was the kind of day when children ran up and down the streets and shouted, when couples walked out through the town gates, past the windmills and along the canals, when old women sat in the sun and closed their eyes.”